Plenty of misunderstanding still exists about attention deficit hyperactivity disorder (ADHD) and autism spectrum

 We hear a lot about these issues related to school and education.
 If you have a child with one of these diagnoses, school can be tough.
 You know your child’s unique talents, but they don’t always get a chance to shine in a standardized classroom environment.

-Creativity is one area where many kids with ADHD, and even autistic kids, really excel.
+Creativity is one area where many autistic kids and kids with ADHD really excel.
 While these two conditions have some overlapping symptoms, they are very different for both children and adults.

 Never Miss a Beat!

 Sorry, an error occurred.
 Please try again later.

 ADHD is considered a neurodevelopmental disorder.
 It’s characterized by impulsiveness, inattention, and trouble being still.
 People with ADHD have brains that are wired differently than people without the condition.
 Certain areas of the brain are not connected in the same ways to other areas of the brain.
 This leads people with ADHD to perceive the world differently—to learn and process information differently.

 About half of the ADHD kids also have a learning disability, such as dyslexia.
 These challenges can sometimes obscure the strong creativity that ADHD people have.

 An article in Scientific American summarized a variety of research indicating that people with ADHD are more creative than people without the disorder.
 In one study, students with the disorder had much higher creative cognition than students without.
 Working memory, the ability to control attention and maintain multiple streams of information, was lower in students with ADHD.
 However, lower working memory tended to correlate with higher creativity.

 More research has found the same to be true for adults.
 People with ADHD generally excel at coming up with new ideas and proposing “out of the box” solutions.
 They score lower on coming up with the perceived “correct” answer.